Overview

 Questions owners ask before they commit to this scope.

-What does site development and utilities usually involve for a commercial or industrial owner?
+What does site development and utilities coordination usually involve for an owner?

-What usually puts the schedule at risk on site development and utilities jobs?
+What usually puts the schedule at risk on site development projects in Pflugerville?

-What does closeout look like for site development and utilities?
+What does closeout look like for site development and utilities in Pflugerville?